CyberNoobOfficial/CyberNoobOfficial.github.io/_posts/2022-11-26-PowerShell-Networking-Is-Not-That-Hard.md

 published: true
 ---

+PowerShell as the name suggests is a pretty powerful language.
+That said PoweShell’s syntax might be confusing at first.
+This blog series is all about simplifying PowerShell.
+In this post, we will be looking at how to create simple network communication scripts using PowerShell.

+PowerShell is part of the .NET Framework, allowing it to easily access many internal .NET classes.
+And it has been supported on Microsoft Windows destitutions since the release of Windows 7 SP1 and Windows Server 2008R2.

 [> The .NET Framework consists of classes that arrange into namespaces.
 The classes in a particular namespace are usually arranged in a particular theme such as security, XML, input and output, directory services, protocols, and other things.](https://medium.com/r/?url=https%3A%2F%2Fdevblogs.microsoft.com%2Fscripting%2Fuse-net-framework-classes-to-explore-windows-powershell-processes%2F)